Einstein Lie groups, geodesic orbit manifolds and regular Lie subgroups: Introduction

 Question \ref{problem1} has attracted substantial interest, resulting in the discovery of a plethora of left-invariant, non-naturally reductive Einstein metrics on compact simple Lie groups, mainly in the works \cite{ArMo}, \cite{ArSaSt}, \cite{ArSaSt1}, \cite{CheChe}, \cite{CheCheArx}, \cite{CheCheDe}, \cite{CheCheDe3}, \cite{CheLi}, \cite{ChSa}, \cite{Mori}, \cite{YanDen}, \cite{ZaBo}, \cite{ZaCheDe}, \cite{ZaCheDe1}.
 Recently, Nikonorov stated the following natural generalization of Question \ref{problem1}.

 \begin{question} \emph{(\cite{NikEin})} Which compact Einstein Lie groups $(G,g)$ are not geodesic orbit? \end{question}

 Nikonorov also provided the first answer to Question \ref{problem2}, by obtaining a left-invariant Einstein metric on the compact Lie group $G_2$ that is not geodesic orbit.
 Further answers were given in the works \cite{CheCheDe2} and \cite{XuTa}.
-Question \ref{problem2} is generally harder to answer than Question \ref{problem1}, while the approach used so far mainly involves case-by-case examination for suitably chosen non-naturally reductive Einstein metrics in literature.
+In the former work it is proved that any of the non-naturally reductive Einstein Lie groups in \cite{CheCheDe}, \cite{CheLi} and \cite{ZaCheDe} is not geodesic orbit.
+Question \ref{problem2} is generally more complicated than Question \ref{problem1}, while the approach used so far mainly involves case-by-case examination for suitably chosen non-naturally reductive Einstein metrics in literature.

 In this paper, we study Question \ref{problem2} from a new perspective by looking at the local structure of the isometry groups of the Riemannian Lie groups $(G,g)$.
-As follows from the Ochiai-Takahashi Theorem, the connected isometry group of a compact simple Lie group $(G,g)$ is locally isomorphic to a product $G\times K$, where the component $K$ is a closed connected subgroup of $G$ (\cite{Ot}, \cite{DaZi}).
-Our main results, theorems \ref{mainequiv} and \ref{consequence}, imply that Questions \ref{problem1} and \ref{problem2} are equivalent (more generally, $(G,g)$ is geodesic orbit if and only if it is naturally reductive) for an extensive class of components $K$ that involves the vast majority of known non-naturally reductive Einstein Lie groups in literature.
-This allows us to provide a large-scale answer to Question \ref{problem2} (Theorem \ref{theoremlit}) that also extends the previous works on the subject.
-More importantly, the main results reduce the study of Question \ref{problem2} to the study of the much easier Question \ref{problem1} for extensive classes of Riemannian Lie groups.

-At the heart of our study lies the implementation of a class of Lie subgroups $K$ of $G$ that we call regular, based on the definition of a regular subalgebra in the sense of Dynkin (\cite{Dyn}, \cite{DieGr}).
+As follows from the Ochiai-Takahashi Theorem, the connected isometry group of a compact simple Lie group $(G,g)$ is locally isomorphic to a product $G\times K$, where $K$ is a closed connected subgroup of $G$ (\cite{Ot}, \cite{DaZi}).
+More generally, a Riemannian metric $g$ on $G$ is called \emph{$G\times K$-invariant} if it is invariant by the left translations in $G$ and the right translations in $K$.
+At the heart of our study lies a class of Lie subgroups $K$ of $G$ that we call regular, based on the definition of a regular subalgebra in the sense of Dynkin (\cite{Dyn}, \cite{DieGr}).

 \begin{definition} A Lie subgroup $K$ of $G$ is called regular if the Lie algebra $\fr{k}$ of $K$ is normalized by a Cartan subalgebra of the Lie algebra $\fr{g}$ of $G$.
 Equivalently, $K$ is called regular if there exists a Cartan subalgebra $\fr{t}$ of $\fr{g}$ such that $[\fr{k},\fr{t}]\subseteq \fr{k}$. \end{definition}